redis/redis-doc/topics/protocol.md

 As you will see in a moment this format is also used in Redis replies.
 The format used for every argument `$6\r\nmydata\r\n` is called a Bulk Reply.
-While the actual unified request protocol is what Redis uses to return list of items, and is called a Multi Bulk Reply.
+While the actual unified request protocol is what Redis uses to return list of items, and is called a @multi-bulk-reply.
 It is just the sum of N different Bulk Replies prefixed by a `*<argc>\r\n` string where `<argc>` is the number of arguments (Bulk Replies) that will follow.